Understanding the meter type you have and exactly how to read it is just as important as having your gas and electric bills explained to you.

 How to read a smart electric meter

-When noting your electricity meter reading, there’s an important distinction between gas readings.
+When noting your reading, there’s an important distinction between gas readings.
 Electricity readings end with a ‘kWh’, though the rule of ignoring the numbers after the decimal place still applies.

 Again, the most common type of meter interface is the keypad, and pressing 9 will show you your reading.